 Not everyone will agree with all of my terms or definitions.
 I welcome productive discussion, and suggestions for alternatives.

-Pen: Before fountain pens, a “pen” was a writing implement.
-It could be a general term for any writing implement that used ink, or, starting in the 19th-century it meant what we now call a pen nib.
+Pen: Long before fountain pens, a “pen” was any writing implement.
+By the 18th-century it was a general term for any writing implement that used ink, and, starting in the 19th-century, it meant what we now call a “nib.”
 You would write by dipping a pen, held in a holder, into ink.
+Until very late in the 19th-century, anytime you used the term “pen” you meant just the metal part at the end of the holder.
+You would buy a box of steel pens or a gold pen to write with, and you would need a holder or “pen case” to hold it.

 Pointed pen: A type of pen that has a pointed tip.
 Contrast this to a broad-edge pen.